 When you go through the online application process, you create a username and password.
 Checking your application status is as easy as signing in.

 The Amazon application process moves quickly, especially for fulfillment center positions.
-The company will quickly screen your application and put you through training, often within a week’s time.
+The company will quickly screen your application and put you through training, often within a week.
 If you apply now, you could be working in as little as a week.

 Now you know everything you need to successfully apply for a job at an Amazon fulfillment center.
-Plus, what to expect when it comes to interviewing and onboarding.
+Plus, you’ll know what to expect when it comes to interviewing and onboarding at your new job.

 For more job opportunities, visit the Jobcase job search.